Healthy Homes Assessment Marewa

 Home Assessments Marewa for Rental Properties

-There are many concerns to be able to examine during a house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are many things to be able to examine during a home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 There are a few examples:

 • Does the water flow properly and is there the draught is stopped?